intel/integrated-media-inference-framework/README.md

 * `./build.sh clean` - Clean only IMIF projects
 * `./build.sh pack` - Archive the built artifacts into a `tar.gz` file
 * `./build.sh rsync` - Send the artifacts via rsync.
 Set `IMIF_DEST_RSYNC` environment variable and `RSYNC_RSH` if needed.
-* `./build.sh docker` - Build a Docker container with all the artifacts (requires installed Docker server and access permissions)
+* `./build.sh docker` - Build a Docker container with all the artifacts (requires installed Docker daemon and access permissions for the current user)
 * `./build.sh docker_push` - Build a docker container and push it into a registry.<br> Registry address and credentials can be specified using environment variables:<br>
   * `IMIF_DOCKER_REGISTRY` - Registry address (e.g. registry.intel.com:5000)
   * `IMIF_DOCKER_REGISTRY_USER` - Registry authentication user